Panama: Country and Foreign Investment

 The Republic of Panama lies between Colombia and Costa Rica and has a population of 4.1 million and a land area of 76,000 sq. km.
 Panama is a sovereign democracy with a presidential style of government.
 The current president, Juan Carlos Varela, is a former businessman.
 The climate is tropical.

-Panama was part of Colombia until 1903, when, with backing from the United States, it declared independence.
+Panama was part of Colombia until 1903, when, in a move contrived by the United States, it declared independence.
 The USA gained the rights to start working on a canal.
 Work began in 1903 and was completed in 1914.
 In 1999, the canal and all its US facilities and bases reverted to Panama, lending a major economic benefit to the country.

 The official language is Spanish, but English is often used in business circles.
 Panama's official unit of currency is the balboa (PAB), which is pegged at parity to the dollar.
 However, there is no Panamanian paper currency and even coins are a mixture of US cents and Panamanian centesimos.
 Hence the US dollar is the de facto official currency for all but minor transactions.

 Economy Continues to Thrive

 The service sector contributes more than three-quarters of Panama's economy, which is based on banking, tourism, mining and commerce.
 The free zone in Colón, the country's second city, is very successful and generates around 10% of GNP.

 From 2011 to 2014, Panama enjoyed a real boom: GDP growth rates hovered around 10%.
 Growth has been more muted since then, but is still fluctuation around a healthy 5% .
 Of more concern is the unemployment rate, which has increased steadily since 2012 and in the first quarter of 2017 was at 6.1%.
 GDP per head at purchasing power parity was US$21,335 in 2017.